Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Introduction

-In this work, we leverage JWST deep-field photometry to investigate the dust properties and SFHs of QGCs up to $z =6$, including the poorly constrained low-mass regime (below M$_*=10^8$M$_\odot$).
-Using SED fitting, we analyse a diverse population of QGCs spanning a wide range of colours and dust attenuation.
-We implement and compare the NonParametric \citep{Leja19} and Extended Regulator \citep{Tacchella20} SFH models within Code Investigating GALaxy Emission \citep[CIGALE;][]{Boquien20}, testing their impact on derived galaxy properties.
-Unlike previous photometric studies, we combine JWST MIR data with stochastic SFH to break down age and dust degeneracies, allowing the study of quenching pathways.
-We systematically evaluate how SFH choices, selection criteria, and the inclusion of MIR observations affect the physical and statistical properties of QGCs, including dust evolution.
-Finally, we demonstrate how SFH analysis can constrain quenching mechanisms, offering new insights into the evolution of QGs.
-Beyond the testing bias introduced by the SFH models, such an analysis will improve our understanding of the quenching process.
+In this work, we leverage JWST deep-field photometry to identify QGCs up to $z\sim\!6$ and, using SED fitting, to characterise their SFHs and key physical properties, such as stellar masses, rest-frame colours and dust attenuations.
+To achieve this goal, we implement and compare the NonParametric \citep{Leja19} and Extended Regulator \citep{Tacchella20} SFH models within Code Investigating GALaxy Emission \citep[CIGALE;][]{Boquien20}, testing their impact on derived galaxy properties.
+We combine JWST MIR data with stochastic SFH to alleviate age and dust degeneracies.
+We systematically evaluate how SFH choices, selection criteria, and the inclusion of MIR observations affect the physical and statistical properties of QGCs.
+Finally, we study the quenching related timescales and their relation to the physical properties of QGCs within a purely photometric framework.

 The paper is organised as follows.
-In Section 2, we present the data used in this study, including the already built catalogues, our analysis of Mid-InfraRed Imager (MIRI) fields, and the first sample selection.
-Section 3 follows, with a short discussion about SFHs and the implementation of two new CIGALE modules using a stochastic SFH attempt.
-We also describe our SED fitting procedure.
-In Section 4 we present and discuss the results.
-We start with a comparison of the SFH models and QGC samples, followed by an analysis of the UVJ plane and quenching processes.
-In Section 5, we summarise and conclude the study.
+In Section~2, we describe the data sets and sample selection used in this study.
+Section~3 follows with a brief discussion of the adopted SFHs and our implementation of two new \textsc{CIGALE} modules based on stochastic SFHs, as well as our SED-fitting procedure.
+In Section~4, we present and discuss the results: we first compare how different SFH models affect the statistics of the selected QGCs, and then examine how their rest-frame UVJ colours and quenching timescales relate to key physical properties such as $M_\star$ and $A_V$.
+In Section~5, we summarise our findings and conclude the study.

 Throughout the paper, we assume the $\Lambda$CDM cosmological model with $H_0 = 70\,\textrm{km s}^{-1} \,\rm{Mpc}^{-1}$, $\Omega_m = 0.3$, and $\Omega_\Lambda = 0.7$.
 We assume the \cite{Chabrier03} initial mass function (IMF) and conversion from other IMFs was performed using multiplicative factors from \cite{Madau14}.